LaurenC2022/portfolio/README.md

 - Staying active in coding communities like Virtual Coffee and Codebar, while building projects for fun and growth.

 I'm working toward becoming certified to teach computer science, with a special focus on encouraging girls and women to explore the field.
 I envision leading a hands-on, lab-style classroom where students can dive into foundational topics like command-line tools, basic programming, the Fibonacci sequence, data visualization, recursion, and Bash scripting.
 To give students a realistic view of the developer experience, we'll use GitHub and incorporate Agile principles throughout the course.
 I also plan to introduce an algorithm-and-data-structure pair to build their problem-solving skills and computational thinking.
 To round out the experience, students will complete a project that combines Figma, WordPress, and web hosting—giving them a taste of both design and deployment.
 My goal is to provide a well-rounded, engaging introduction to computer science that builds confidence and curiosity in every learner.
+Lastly, we would work with AI as it is the future of tech.

 I am committed to continuous learning and to developing adaptable workflows that keep pace with the rapidly evolving tech landscape.
 I enjoy teaching math and computer science and look forward to a long, fulfilling career in education—while also pursuing passion projects that challenge and inspire me.